-Candidates answer three questions in the target language.
-Each question must be on a different text, taken from the list corresponding to the year of examination in section 4.5.
+Candidates answer three questions in French.
+Each question must be on a different text, taken from the list below corresponding to the year of examination.
 The list for each year is divided into two sections: candidates must choose at least one text from each section.